samsquire/ideas4/README.md

 What if we want to wait for the presence of multiple calls before doing something?
 Or we want to do something in a certain order?

-# 227. Matching halves and multiples, insertion and scheduling
+# 227. Matching halves and multiples, insertion and scheduling, stretchy halves

 A programming language where every block level structure is duplicated and IDEs automatically insert it.

  * Method calls and method call from are indicated.
+ * Insert a "malloc" a free call is put in automatically.
  * Don't need to manually comment closing curly braces for complicated control flow.
+ * Stretchy halves.

 # 228. Duality of ASTs, LISP and React and dynamic scenegraphs

-React is essentially an AST that is memoized and rerendered automatically.
+React is essentially an AST that is memoized (as virtual DOM) and rerendered automatically.

 Now the question is how do we create dynamic compositors?
 Why do we have a compositor for windows and browsers but isn't just one piece of software?